Orch3strator/w3rkstatt/docs/ITSM.md

 # Werkstatt Tools
-E-Mail Python module for Werkstatt projects
+ITSM Python module for Werkstatt projects

 ## Core functions for integrating with solutions using Python
 - Create objects in Helix ITSM / ServiceNOW